Find Affordable College Courses

 363 Yearly Graduations

 University of Michigan - Ann Arbor comes in at #10 on our list of the most popular colleges offering doctor's degrees in law.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-For the 2020-2021 academic year, 363 doctor's degrees were handed out to law majors at U-M. Of these students, 51% were women and 27% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
+During the most recent year for which we have data, 363 people received their doctor's degree in law from U-M. Of these students, 52% were women and 35% were members of underrepresented racial-ethnic groups.
+Those who complete their doctor's degree in law at University of Michigan - Ann Arbor make a median salary of 64,854.

 #11